Thinking about using Taxy?

 Yes.
 Tailoring requests is one of the ways Taxy reduces the back-and-forth that comes with generic email requests.

-Templates are built around common requirements, but each request can include a different combination of questions and documents depending on the client or entity.
+Templates are built around common queries, but each request can include a different combination of questions and documents depending on the client or entity.
 Templates can also be updated at any time as your processes evolve.

 What happens after a client responds with everything?